In Landscape/Outdoor photography having a prominent and sharp foreground lends greatly to creating a dramatic image.

 Hyperfocal Distance Chart – *Use a chart scaled for your Camera’s Image Sensor

-Set your f/stop to f//6.4 and then in the window on your lens rotate the focus ring until you see 3 on the “m” or meter scale and reference it with the indicator line – Note focal length is set to 24mm – see image below
+Set your f/stop to f/22 on your camera and then in the window on your lens rotate the focus ring until you see 3 on the “f” or feet scale and reference it with the indicator line – Note focal length is set to 24mm – see image below

 You’re now set to take you photograph.
-Everything from 5 feet or 1.5 meters in front of your camera to infinity (always half the hyperfocal distance) will be perceptibly sharp.
+Everything from 1.5 feet to infinity (always half the hyperfocal distance) will be perceptibly sharp.

 Don’t bother looking through the viewfinder eyepiece or using live view, the image will NOT appear sharp.
 But when you view the image after taking it on your review screen or later in your computer it WILL be sharp.